Caching Enum.ToString to improve performance

 • Gérald Barré

-Converting an enum value to a string using the ToString() method is expensive.
-In general, the performance impact is negligible.
-But when you call the ToString method thousands of times per second, saving a few milliseconds is important.
+Converting an enum value to a string using ToString() is expensive.
+In most cases, the performance impact is negligible.
+However, when ToString is called thousands of times per second, saving a few milliseconds matters.

 C#